-In addition to the regular increase in the length of individual tenae as one moves from the ventral to the dorsal side of each foot pad, the shape of individual tenae varies considerably, as can be seen in Figure 3B.
+In addition to the regular increase in the length of individual tenae as one moves from the ventral to the dorsal side of each foot pad, the shape of individual tenae varies considerably (Figure 3B).
 The longer tenae near the acute dorsal margin of each plate are bent significantly in a manner that suggests that they are directionally flexible and resilient when applied to a surface.

-Figure 15 shows the foot pads of legs IV of an adult male P. audax.
+Figure 22 shows the foot pads of legs IV of an adult male Phidippus audax.
 Each foot pad of leg IV appears to contain far more tenae (about 300) than does each foot pad of leg I (about 180).
-The dorsal and lateral areas of the distal tarsus, surrounding each pretarsus, also bear many tactilae (tactile setae, presumed mechanoreceptors), as shown in Figure 11.
+The dorsal and lateral areas of the distal tarsus, surrounding each pretarsus, also bear many tactilae (tactile setae, presumed mechanoreceptors).